joshydavid/information-security-study-notes/resources/idps.md

 ## Challenges with IDS

 - Volume of alerts: this can overwhelm security teams.
 - Encrypted traffic: IDS tools struggle to inspect HTTPS traffic.
 - Zero-Day threats: Signature-based IDS cannot detect new vulnerabilities since it learns from a pre-defined pattern.

+## Challenges with IPS

+- Volume of alerts: this can overwhelm security teams.
+- Performance Impact: IPS are placed in-line with network traffic to perform deep packet inspection, this can lead to latency and performance degradation.
+- Encrypted traffic: IDS tools struggle to inspect HTTPS traffic.
+- Zero-Day threats: Signature-based IDS cannot detect new vulnerabilities since it learns from a pre-defined pattern.